TRaSH-Guides/Guides/docs/Radarr/Tips/How-to-setup-language-custom-formats.md

-# How to setup Language Custom Formats
+# How to set up Language Custom Formats

 Here we will explain how to set up your preferred language Custom Format, with a few examples.